CIBC Interview Questions

 CIBC Interview Questions and Answers

-1. Tell us about yourself?
+1. Can you tell us about yourself?

 2. What can you tell us about CIBC?

-Interviewers ask this question to weed out applicants who are hoping to get an interview by randomly applying to hundreds of jobs.
+Interviewers ask this question to weed out applicants hoping to get an interview by randomly applying to hundreds of jobs.
 Instead, they want to meet with applicants who have done their research about CIBC and want a challenging career in banking.

 About CIBC